-Note: When an MP3 or WMA CD is playing, you can have the system scan tracks on the CD or within the current folder.
+Note: When an MP3 CD is playing, you can have the system shuffle tracks for the whole CD or within the current folder.
 Pressing function button 3 toggles these options.

 MP3 and WMA File Playback

 MP3 (MPEG 1 Audio Layer-3) or WMA (Windows media audio) is a standard technology and format for compressing audio data.
 This allows a more efficient use of the media.